stephmather/w251/hw11/README.md

 ### Results:
 Viewing the videos the lunar lander moved erractically and was not very successful in making a landing.
-It had seemed to learn to move slower than the earlier landing attempts, but directionally it was still very inaccurate.
+It had seemed to learn to move slower than the earlier landing attempts, but directionally it was still very inaccurate. t only 14 successful landings I would be hesitant to jump aboard!
 At step  50000 the results were
 ```
 loss: 137.6245
 reward:  -4.480635533994297
 total rewards  6.384399938092793
+Total successes are:  14
 ```

 ### Change 2: Adam to Adamax